GREATER EL CENTRO CALIFORNIA

 Newly Manufactured & Modular Home Ownership Tools

-FHA One Time Close
+FHA One Close

-The Retail Dealer Role or General Contractor
+The General Contractor/Retail Dealer Role

-We’ll touch on several interesting features about the FHA One Time Close and encourage you to find out more by networking with any one of our members in your area.
+We’ll touch on several interesting features about the FHA One Close and encourage you to find out more by networking with any one of our members in your area.

-First and foremost the FHA One Time Close is going to be insured by FHA, therefore home buyers need to meet the same credit, appraisal and income requirements just like when purchasing an existing residence.
+First and foremost the FHA One Close is going to be insured by FHA, therefore home buyers need to meet the same credit, appraisal and income requirements just like when purchasing an existing residence.
 If you happen to own the land, you can use the equity for all or part of the 3.5 percent investment or down payment requirements required by FHA.
 Other benefits of this program are:

 - Reduced total cost due to only one closing;